SaiSrujanaKotte/Aircraft-Detection-Simulator/README.md

 > Text/shape overlay rendering

 ## Example
-I have taken by me while plane spotting, Deggendorf, Germany — 18 Jul 2026.
+This image was captured by me while plane spotting in Deggendorf, Germany, on 18 July 2026.

 ## Why this matters?
 This is the manual, hand-calculated version of what automated object detection